KeithBremer/uri2sql/README.md

 `params` structured query parameters (e.g. `req.query` after parsing with body-parser to get the URI query)<br>
 `columns` an array of valid column names to be accepted (or an empty array to accept any)

-The params argument has the form of a JavaScript object of the form:
+The params argument has the form of a JavaScript object of the form (produced by body-parser as req.query):
 ```
 { column: value,
   column: { operator:   value },